AleDeP10/TodoList/README.md

-# TodoList
+# 🧾 TodoList

-A full-stack task management app built with AngularJS and ASP.NET Core.
+A full-stack task management app powered by AngularJS, Redux and ASP.NET Core.
-Implements dual-mode filtering: server-driven by default, with optional client-side control via Redux Classic.
+**Fully containerized with HTTPS support out of the box.**

 ---